AshOlogn/AshOlogn.github.io/_publications/2020-05-16-gas-sensor-drift.md

 paperurl: 'https://arxiv.org/abs/2003.07292'
 citation: 'J. Warner, A. Devaraj, R. Miikkulainen. <i>Using context to make gas classifiers robust to sensor drift</i> (arXiv:2003.07292)'
 ---
-This paper deals with the issue of using readings for gas sensors to classify gas samples when the sensor behavior drifts over time.
-The proposed LSTM model outperforms existing SVM and ensemble methods.

 [Download paper here](https://arxiv.org/pdf/2003.07292.pdf)

-Recommended citation: J. Warner, A. Devaraj, R. Miikkulainen. <i>Using context to make gas classifiers robust to sensor drift</i> (arXiv:2003.07292)